docker-mailserver/docker-mailserver/docs/content/a-mail-server's-101.md

 The following components are required to create a [complete delivery chain](https://en.wikipedia.org/wiki/Email_agent_(infrastructure)):

 - MUA: a [Mail User Agent](https://en.wikipedia.org/wiki/Email_client) is basically any client/program capable of sending emails to arbitrary mail servers; while also capable of fetching emails from mail servers for presenting them to the end users.
 - MTA: a [Mail Transfer Agent](https://en.wikipedia.org/wiki/Message_transfer_agent) is the so-called "mail server" as seen from the MUA's perspective.
-More specifically, it's a piece of software dedicated to accepting, and in some cases, transferring/relaying emails.
-An MTA may accept incoming emails either from MUAs or from other MTAs.
-It may then relay emails through other MTAs or final delivery to an MDA.
+It's a piece of software dedicated to accepting submitted emails, then forwarding them-where exactly will depend on an email's final destination.
+If the receiving MTA is responsible for the hostname the email is sent to, then an MTA is to forward that email to an MDA (see below).
+Otherwise, it is to transfer (ie. forward, relay) to another MTA, "closer" to the email's final destination.
-- MDA: a [Mail Delivery Agent](https://en.wikipedia.org/wiki/Mail_delivery_agent) is responsible for accepting emails from an MTA, but instead of forwarding it to another MTA, it is responsible for dropping emails into their recipients' mailboxes, whichever the form.
+- MDA: a [Mail Delivery Agent](https://en.wikipedia.org/wiki/Mail_delivery_agent) is responsible for accepting emails from an MTA and dropping them into their recipients' mailboxes, whichever the form.

 Here's a schematic view of mail delivery: